noderators/elastos-supernode-setup/README.md

 ## Roadmap for this repository
 - Update the deb packages so if the node goes down, it alerts via SMS or email
+- Support redhat/centos machines by putting out rpm packages in addition to deb packages
+- Create a grafana dashboard for your supernode using elastos-metrics package

 ## Noderators - Champagne(US - Ohio)